zbelial/eww-plus.el/README.md

 These are the features this package provides.

 ### Save and restore the position when you killed a eww buffer.
-So, you can reading from where you left.
+So, you can read from where you left.

 ### List all of the urls that you have visited.
 Use command `eww-plus-list-visited-urls`.